Child Health and Development Guide: Growth Milestones, Immunity and Daily Care

 Key Focus: Language, movement, social interaction

-• Starts walking and running
+• Starts walking and running without any support

-• Speaks basic words
+• Speaks basic words clearly

-• Shows curiosity and play behavior
+• Shows curiosity and play attitude like hide and seek

 Care Tips:

-• Everyday nutritious meals with proper nutrition
+• Everyday nutritious meals with proper nutrition to be provided to child

-• Safe playing environment
+• Safe playing environment with proper guidance by parents

 • Encouragement of communication with others